-SAFETY GUIDELINES on preventing the spread of SARS-CoV-2 during events organized by PTWP S.A.
-In accordance with current laws and recommendations of the Ministry of Culture and National Heritage, the Ministry of Development and the Chief Sanitary Inspector as of October 26 2020.
+on preventing the spread of SARS-CoV-2 during events organized by PTWP S.A.
+In accordance with current laws and recommendations of the Ministry of Culture and National Heritage, the Ministry of Development and the Chief Sanitary Inspector as of August 19 2021.
 The guidelines regulate the activity allowed by applicable laws and might be changed according to changes in laws and recommendations of the Chief Sanitary Inspectorate.

 Changes will be announced in the usual form: electronically on the event's website or in the form of announcements.